TomasBoda/library-management-system/docs/documentation.md

 class AddBookAuthor extends InputState {}
 class AddBookStock extends InputState {}
 ```
 The `InputState` children do not need any custom handling, since they are only reading the user input.

-These states are then added to the state tree in the `StateManager` in the following way.
+These states are then added to the state tree in the `StateManager` class in the following way.
 ```java
 public class StateManager {